-Financial abuse or exploitation – This type of abuse occurs when a caregiver steals or otherwise misuses the senior’s money or other assets.
+Financial abuse or exploitation – This type occurs when a caregiver steals or otherwise misuses the senior’s money or other assets.
 Financial abuse includes stealing cash or valuables, using the elder’s credit cards or lines of credit for personal use, and taking control of an elder’s assets, such as becoming his or her power of attorney.
-Seniors are particularly vulnerable to financial abuse because they generally have some amount of wealth, may have declining financial capabilities, and may be reluctant to ask for help.
+Seniors are particularly vulnerable to financial abuse because they generally have some wealth, may have declining financial capabilities, and may be reluctant to ask for help.
 Financial abuse may be harder to spot than other forms of abuse and may go on for years before it is caught.
 Warning signs of financial abuse and exploitation include:

 - Large bank withdrawals or transfers

 - Unpaid bills and eviction notices

 - Changes in the power of attorney, life insurance policies, property titles, and trusts